WTO Seeks Shot In The Arm With Covid Jab IP Idea - UrduPoint

 The text would allow most developing countries, although not China, to produce Covid vaccines without authorisation from patent holders.

-Beijing has promised not to use the facilities granted to developing countries in the draft agreement, but, according to several diplomats, Washington wants this commitment in writing.
+Pruzin said the talks still needed to come up with a formulation on which countries would be eligible for the waiver.

-"In a pandemic, sharing technology is life or death and we are choosing death," said the UNAIDS agency's executive director Winnie Byanyima.
+Under discussion is whether countries that produce more than 10 percent of global vaccines would be ineligible to use the waiver, or whether countries would self-declare that the waiver should not apply to them.

-Besides production, a second text being negotiated seeks to tackle some of the supply constraints faced by certain countries in getting hold of Covid-fighting tools.
+Besides production, a second text being negotiated seeks to tackle supply constraints faced by certain countries in getting hold of Covid-fighting tools.